gleam-lang/gleam/notes/talk.md

 or constructor, the second item is some metadata, and the third item is a list of that node's children.

-Here is the add function again.
+Here is the add function again, only this time the `quote` macro is being used to get real Elixir AST.

 The root is a function call, so it's a three item tuple.
 The first element is the atom "add" as that is the name of the function, and it's children are the literal numbers 1 and 2 in the third position.
 This is a nice AST to work with, it's relatively readable and can be pattern matched on easily.

 ```elixir
 # Forbidden expression